nose-devs/nose/README.txt

    in place of the current working directory, which is the default.
    Others will be added to the list of tests to execute.
 [NOSE_WHERE]

+--py3where=PY3WHERE

+   Look for tests in this directory under Python 3.x.
+Functions the same as 'where', but only applies if running under Python 3.x or above.
+Note that, if present under 3.x, this option completely replaces any directories specified with 'where', so the 'where' option becomes ineffective.
+[NOSE_PY3WHERE]

 -m=REGEX, --match=REGEX, --testmatch=REGEX

    Files, directories, function names, and class names that match this